“The Art of Leaving” with Author Ayelet Tsabari: Language, Longing, and Belonging

-Ayelet Tsabari’s visit, scheduled for February 28 – March 1, 2019, is sponsored by the Israel Studies Program at the Stroum Center for Jewish Studies and os cosponsored by the Sephardic Studies and Canadian Studies Programs, the Middle East Center, the departments of English; Comparative Literature, Cinema & Media; Near Eastern Languages & Civilization; and Gender, Women & Sexuality Studies; as well as the Simpson Center for the Humanities.
+Ayelet Tsabari’s visit, scheduled for February 28 – March 1, 2019, is sponsored by the Israel Studies Program at the Stroum Center for Jewish Studies and is co-sponsored by the Sephardic Studies Program, the Canadian Studies Center, and the Middle East Center, Henry M. Jackson School of International Studies; and the Departments of English; Comparative Literature, Cinema & Media; Near Eastern Languages & Civilization; and Gender, Women & Sexuality Studies; as well as the Simpson Center for the Humanities.

 For blog write-ups about our events and more information about annual programs like the Stroum Lectures, visit our Events page.